Poole, Thompson rally Warriors back to beat Blazers 123-105 - NewsBreak

-The goal for Golden State: Do everything to shut down Damian Lillard, without fouling the Trail Blazers star after he made all 16 of his free throws last time against the defending champs.

-Jordan Poole had 29 points, six assists and five rebounds, Klay Thompson scored 23 points and the Warriors rallied past the red-hot Lillard and Portland 123-105 on Tuesday night.
+SAN FRANCISCO — Jordan Poole had 29 points, six assists and five rebounds, Klay Thompson scored 23 points and the Golden State Warriors rallied past Damian Lillard and the Portland Trail Blazers, 123-105 on Tuesday night.

 Lillard had 25 points and seven assists to follow up his franchise-record and career-best 71-point masterpiece against the Rockets on Sunday night, when his 13 3-pointers were one shy of Thompson's NBA record.

-“We know all too well what Dame can do when he gets rolling,” coach Steve Kerr said.
-“That was the plan from the beginning, let’s try to take him out.”

 Lillard was whistled for three quick fouls after halftime and Portland unsuccessfully challenged his fourth personal.
-The Warriors capitalized on every chance during their decisive 39-point third quarter, taking the lead for good on Thompson's 3-pointer with 1:46 left in the period on the way to winning a fourth straight at home and eighth in nine at Chase Center.
+The Warriors capitalized on every chance during their decisive 39-point third quarter, taking the lead for good on Thompson's 3-pointer with 1:46 left in the period on the way to winning a fourth straight at home and eighth in nine.

 Jonathan Kuminga delivered a high-flying one-handed dunk down the middle late in the third certain to make the highlight reels, then another shortly after to aid the comeback.
 He scored 16 on 8-for-10 shooting.

 Lillard had 15 points on 5-for-8 shooting in the first to help the Blazers build a quick 39-22 lead and score 41 in the opening period.
-He shot 9 of 21 for the night and took only five free throws.
+He shot 9 of 21 for the night.

-Thompson and Lillard were the league's two most prolific shooters from long range in February, Thompson averaging an NBA-best 5.6 3s per game to Lillard's 5.3.
+Thompson and Lillard were the league's two most prolific shooters from long range in February, Thompson averaging an NBA-best 5.6 3s per game for the month to Lillard's 5.3.

 Thompson has been working on being a better rebounder and grabbed eight to go with four assists.
 He and Poole began a combined 6 for 22 as the Warriors trailed 65-48 at halftime.